 - Quarterly report on the Australian petroleum industry - all reports

 - Monitoring of the Australian petroleum industry - all reports

-- Report to the ACCC - Setting the import parity price for petrol and diesel - October 2009 [ pdf (2.19 MB) ]
+- The method and basis of the setting of the import parity price (IPP) for unleaded petrol and diesel in Australia - October 2009